hikilaka/jag/README.md

 # Jag

-Jag is a basic command line utility to extract files from jagex cache files.
-Future functionality for insertion of files will hopefully be implemented _soon_.
+Jag is a command line utility to manage Jagex's proprietary cache files.
+It can extract or insert files into existing archives, or even create brand new archives.

 ## Usage